Nancypatel1103/ComplianceClient/Cloud-gateway/cloud-gateway.md

 ## How to CGW Enable
 1. Go to beta1. hi-clouds (https://beta1.hi-clouds.com/login) and sign in there by entering your username, and password.
   ![login](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/8fecde6f-66ce-42a3-ade9-67dd2ef2c81b)
-2. After login you will see a window something like this.
+2. After login you will see a window summary displayed.
    ![window](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/0857f615-0099-40e5-a591-08927edbac40)
 3. There you will find various menus on the right side.
 Click on the CE Devices menu there.
    ![CE device](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/961c3947-168e-418c-826e-5f9292cba9c9)
-4. After clicking on the CE Devices menu something like this will be displayed.
+4. After clicking on the CE Devices menu summary will be displayed.
    ![CE devices 1](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/36638aef-4edc-4cc9-a71b-fba2af35e679)
 5. There you will see different Devices IDs.
 Go to the right-side search tab to search for your own ID.
    ![search](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/f3fb9a0f-4652-4a80-ac30-f9d152b12014)